dhj03/elk/README.md

 It also supports IPA characters in other blocks not mentioned above.

 ## Installation
+Note: AutoHotKey v2.0 only supports Windows 7 or newer.

-* Install [AutoHotKey](https://www.autohotkey.com/) version 2.0 or newer.
+* Install [AutoHotKey](https://www.autohotkey.com/) v2.0 or newer.
 * Place `elk.ahk` (the script) in your start-up folder.
 * Run the script.

-The script should now automatically run every time your machine boots.
+The script should now automatically run every time your machine starts up.

 ## Usage
-For those who don't know, a hotkey is a combination of keys pressed together (such as `Ctrl` + `V`), while a hotstring is a series of characters that changes after being typed (such as 'omw' turning into 'On my way!').
+A hotkey is a combination of keys pressed together (such as `Ctrl` + `V`), and a hotstring is a series of characters that changes after being typed (such as 'omw' turning into 'On my way!').

 This script works by converting hotkeys and hotstrings into diacritics and other special characters.
 All of them are typed with `RAlt` (the right `Alt` key, also known as `AltGr`), so this script (probably) won't affect your typing workflow.
 That being said, it will override how `RAlt` normally behaves.